Frequently Asked Questions

 Students under the age of 21 or with roommates under the age of 21 may not possess, consume, furnish, manufacture, sell, exchange or otherwise distribute alcohol.
 Find more details on this policy in the Resident Handbook.

 Guests of residents are welcome in the residence halls at Seattle University but are expected to follow University policies.
-Residents are responsible for conduct of their guests.
+You are responsible for the conduct of your guests.
 The individual rights of the resident(s) of the room take precedence over another resident’s decision to host a guest in the room or building.

 The following visitation hours are established to support these rights while facilitating positive social and educational interaction: